ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_compl_info.md

 # Compliance information for vCenter Server with Hybridity Bundle instances
 {: #vc_hybrid_compl_info}

-Review the following information for details about compliance for VMware vCenter Server with Hybridity Bundle instances.
+Review the following information for details about compliance for VMware vCenter Server® with Hybridity Bundle instances.

-## Customer versus IBM responsibility for vCenter Server IBM Cloud with Hybridity Bundle
+## Customer versus IBM responsibility for vCenter Server with Hybridity Bundle
 {: #vc_hybrid_compl_info-responsibility}

 The following diagram provides details about the customer (you) and {{site.data.keyword.IBM}} responsibilities for compliance activities.